ADHD Evaluations and the best Neurofeedback Programs

 A Natural Path Proven to be Effective for over 85% of People with ADHD

-Surveys of health professionals using neurofeedback to treat ADHD estimate that over 85% of their patients report improved ability to focus, regulate behavior, and decrease impulsivity when they train on a consistent schedule.
+Surveys of health professionals using neurofeedback to treat ADHD estimate that over 85% of their patients report improved ability to focus, regulate behavior, and decrease impulsivity when they train on a consistent schedule. complete a full course of neurofeedback training.
+Once completed, most people do not have to continue training, as the brain has learned better self-regulation.
 Most people can’t control the number of heartbeats they make per minute.
 With biofeedback training, they can learn to do so.
 Likewise, biofeedback also makes it possible for teach the brain to control its rhythm.
 When you train your brain with EEG biofeedback, it helps you learn how to become focused, calm, and to gain self-control.

-- We offer proven alternatives to prescription drugs
+- Included in the evaluation report, we offer proven alternatives to prescription drugs

-- We have experience working with schools so that your child gets consistent messaging.
+- We have experience working with schools to develop Individualized Education Plans (IEP) and 504 Plans, so that your child gets consistent messaging

 - We provided comprehensive reports to help facilitate communication with schools and medical professionals

 - We can work with your physician to help monitor and reduce the need for medication.
 Many individuals are able to eliminate medications altogether, while some are left with a minimal dose and/or a maintenance training schedule (once every 3-6 months, for example).